Full dating profile rebuild in three days.

 • Blue tones in the background complement the navy

-• No smile — and it scored better that way
+• No smile.
+It scored better that way.

 • Became his primary after blind testing